matheusgamacosta94/matheusgamacosta94/README.md

 ### I am a Ph.D. student in Biomedical Engineering.
 My focus is on solving medical problems through Data Engineering, Data Science, and Machine Learning.

-- 🌱 I am passionate about technology, development, and application of data science in various areas of healthcare and medicine.
+- 🌱 I am passionate about technology, development, and data science application in healthcare and medicine.